What is Horizontal Communication: Examples, Types & Advantages

 Ans: Horizontal or lateral communication occurs between subordinates on the same level in the organization, whereas, diagonal or crosswise communication is a form of communication that happens between teams or individuals, not in the same department or employee status.

-Q4) What is the difference between downward, upward and horizontal communication?
+Q4) What is the difference between downward, upward, and horizontal communication?

 Ans: Upward communication flows from bottom to top where subordinates report to superiors while downward communication is an authoritative form of communication where superiors give instructions to subordinates.
 These differ from horizontal communication as it is a lateral form of communication between employees of equal rank in an organization.